MarkPflug/Sylvan/docs/Sylvan.Data.Csv.md

 `CsvDataReader` supports providing a schema for CSV data.
-Such a schema is useful if the data is going to be passed directly to another tool capable of processing the schema, such as `SqlBulkCopy` or APIs that bind row data to objects..
+Such a schema is useful if the data is going to be passed directly to another tool capable of processing the schema, such as `SqlBulkCopy` or APIs that bind row data to objects.
 By default, columns are treated as non-null strings.
 The `Sylvan.Data` package provides APIs for easily defining/serializing schemas, as well as binding row data to objects.